asistex/Sublime-Text-Themes/Readme.md

 # **Asistex**

-## Sublime Text 3 asistex Theme
+## Sublime Text 3 asistex Color Scheme

 How to install on win

 From Sublime main menu goto :
   - Main menu